 “Jordan Hillebert has identified the core, unifying element of de Lubac’s project.
 Henri de Lubac and the Drama of Human Existence will be a touchstone for any future assessment and evaluation of de Lubac’s writings.” —Matthew Levering, author of Aquinas’s Eschatological Ethics and the Virtue of Temperance

-"Jordan Hillebert has done us the service of developing a synthetic, holistic reading of de Lubac which is clear, persuasive, and interesting, and which sets aside some highly influential recent misreadings.
-Henri de Lubac and the Drama of Human Existence is undoubtedly the best book on de Lubac I know, and I would recommend it to students and scholars at every level." —Karen E. Kilby, author of Balthasar
+"Jordan Hillebert has done us the service of developing a synthetic, holistic reading of de Lubac that is clear, persuasive, and interesting, and that sets aside some highly influential recent misreadings.
+Henri de Lubac and the Drama of Human Existence is undoubtedly the best book on de Lubac I know, and I would recommend it to students and scholars at every level." —Karen Kilby, author of Balthasar

 "This is a compelling and helpful treatment of de Lubac's thought, and surely the best account of his theological anthropology available in the English language." —The Living Church

 "Hillebert demonstrates an impressive mastery of de Lubac’s thought. . . .
 Hillebert offers his readers both a deep dive into the nuances of de Lubac’s thought and a compelling argument about how best to understand it for contemporary theological conversations." —Journal of Jesuit Studies

 "Hillebert’s ability to exposit and synthesize so many of de Lubac’s works makes the book an excellent guide for those unfamiliar with de Lubac and the breadth of his contributions to modern theology." —Modern Theology

 ‘In Henri de Lubac and the Drama of Human Existence, Jordan Hillebert provides a fresh and compelling interpretation of Henri de Lubac’s position on the supernatural." —Reading Religion